kbilen/kbilen/README.md

 - 👀 I’m interested in app developpement
 - 🌱 I’m currently learning React , Rust , SQL advanced
 - 💞️ I'm looking for an internship in a company
-- 📫 My university Mail kerim.bilen@etu.unilim.fr
+- 📫 My university Mail is kerim.bilen@etu.unilim.fr
 - ⚡ Fun fact: I'm patient and motivated